 Fibery is a fully adaptable no-code tool, so you can completely tailor everything (including the product planning process) to your needs.
 Take the template as a base and then tailor it to your team: remove what you don't need and add what is missing.

 Only you know what works best for your organization, so feel free to change the work structure, visualize it differently, and completely rethink the workflow.

 Here are some customizations ideas from fellow creators:

 To have a clear distinction between objectives and their success metrics, replace Goals with Objective → Key Results hierarchy using OKR template.
-Head to templates to install it if you don't have it already among your apps.
+Head to templates to install it if you don't have it already among your Spaces.

 Connect Objectives with Ideas via a one-to-many relation.

 Tasks → Development / Marketing / Custom Space

 If you already use Spaces for the execution level, connect Steps to this Space and delete Tasks.

 Adjust how your prioritization process works.
 Use RICE or WSJF instead of the initial ICE scoring: replace existing Fields in Idea Database and update the Formula.

 Replace confidence 1-10 scale to a more advanced 0.01-10 one (please reach us via Intercom on how to do it).